 10. Add Component Registration REST client:

-• Set the component services' WFM_USER environment variable to the client ID you entered.
+WFM_USERenvironment variable to the client ID you entered. - Set component services'

 11. Add external REST clients: